 The Company, along with affiliates of the Former Manager (the "Group"), holds an investment in the equity and bonds of Cline.
-Under a restructuring plan involving Cline, approved by the courts in 2015, the Group owns all of the equity and the senior secured bonds of Cline post-restructuring.
+Under a restructuring plan involving Cline, approved by the courts in 2015, the Group owns all of the equity and the senior secured bonds of Cline postrestructuring.
 On July 15, 2019, the Former Manager announced that Cline had entered into a conditional term sheet with Allegiance for the purchase and sale of all of the shares of NECC, which owns the mining assets of Cline.
 The fair value of Cline was determined based the net present value of expected proceeds resulting from the proposed sale of Cline's mining assets.
 The estimate fair value is based on assumptions related to the completion of the announced transaction and the future operations of the mine.
 The assumptions are limited by the uncertainty related to completion of the proposed transaction, economic uncertainty of proposed mining operations and the appropriateness of discount rates used in the estimates.
 Accordingly, by their nature, estimates of fair value of this type are subjective and do not necessarily result in precise determinations.
 As a result of the entering into of the conditional term sheet for the sale of all the shares of NECC, the fair value of Cline was written-down to reflect expected proceeds from the proposed sale.
 On January 22, 2020, the Former Manager announced that Cline had entered into a binding agreement for the sale by Cline to Allegiance Coal Limited of all the shares in NECC.
-The total acquisition cost is \$55.0 million and completion of the sale must take place before July 15, 2020.
+The total acquisition cost is CAD\$55.0 million and completion of the sale was to take place before July 15, 2020.
+On June 5, 2020, the Former Manager announced that Cline had amended the binding agreement for the sale by Cline to Allegiance of all the shares of NECC with respect to, among other things, the structure of the consideration payable by Allegiance, and subsequently announced that the completion of the transaction is estimated to take place before the end of October 2020.
+The Company provides no assurances that the sale by Cline to Allegiance of all the shares in NECC will be completed on the terms announced by the Former Manager or at all.
+Any distributions received by the Company by Cline as a result of the completion of the transaction described above will be distributed to the holders of CVRs in accordance with the terms of the indenture governing the terms of the CVRs.